Stage 2: Build Comprehension

 If you are still using NL subtitles in your active immersion, it’s time to give those up.
 The only way to acquire language is through immersion.
 In the following two guides, we explain the two types of active immersion and how to use them.

-Now that you’ve used the SRS to learn the most common words, it’s time to start studying the vocabulary directly from your immersion.
+Once you've used the SRS to learn the most common words in the language, it’s time to start studying vocabulary directly from your immersion.

 Move on to 2B once you can read an easy TV show with level 3 comprehension as explained in the Levels of Comprehension model.